Stolen Purse, Lost Wallet? What to do, step-by-step

 - Re-issue of driver’s Licenses varies by state, ask about your state’s process when visiting with DMV

-7. If your keys are missing (Auto or Home) change the locks on your home and car.
+7. If your keys are missing change your locks, home and/or car.

-- This important step is often neglected.
-In case of theft, even if keys and other items are recovered, they may have been duplicated prior to recovery.
+- This important step is often neglected but shouldn’t be.
+If your purse was stolen, you have to remember that even if keys and other items are recovered, they may have been duplicated prior to recovery.

-8. Begin a written list (inventory) of every item in the stolen wallet or purse
+8. Begin a written list (inventory) of every item in the stolen wallet or lost purse

-- List everything, credit cards, Blockbuster cards, retail shopping cards, gift cards, cash estimate, lipstick, children’s information, etc. Keep the list with you and add to it, in a day or two you will have remembered nearly every item.
+- List everything, credit cards, Blockbuster cards, retail shopping cards, gift cards, cash estimate, lipstick, children’s information, etc. Keep the list with you and add to it, in a day or two you will have remembered nearly every item you had in your wallet or purse.
 This complete inventory will be very useful in detecting fraud and speeding your recovery.

 - Questions to ask yourself: